 The resulting theoretical model reveals the existence of strange metals as a new state of matter bordering two previously known phases of matter: Mott insulating spin glasses and Fermi liquids.
 “We found there is a whole region in the phase space that is exhibiting a Planckian behavior that belongs to neither of the two phases that we’re transitioning between,” Kim says.
 “This quantum spin liquid state is not so locked down, but it’s also not completely free.
 It is a sluggish, soupy, slushy state.
 It is metallic but reluctantly metallic, and it’s pushing the degree of chaos to the limit of quantum mechanics”.

 In my view, my concluding remarks will be that maybe strange metals could be key for further understanding of the behavior of High-temperature superconductors.
-I mean, there is still a long journey ahead for the better understanding of the properties of High-temperature superconductors.
+I mean, there is still a long journey ahead for a better understanding of the properties of High-temperature superconductors.
 What do you think?
 Could we be able to solve the mysteries of high-temperature superconductors with the help of this mind baffling new states of matter?
 OR MAYBE NOT.
 Feel free to comment.
 I am all ears.
 Sincerely waiting for your thoughtfulness.

 Source: Simons Foundation